 Peter Wood, Chief Technical Officer at Spectrum Search is also optimistic for digital assets growth during 2024.
 However, the key to all of this is a wider understanding and trust in these types of assets.
 He also noted that while digital assets are no longer featuring at the top of the news, they are still developing and evolving, albeit as a rather niche sector.

-He added, “As mainstream financial entities increasingly explore and integrate blockchain and crypto-based offerings, we’re likely to witness a more mature, regulated, and accessible landscape.
+He added, “As mainstream financial entities increasingly explore and integrate blockchain and digital asset-based offerings, we’re likely to witness a more mature, regulated, and accessible landscape.
 This evolution will play a crucial role in maintaining and possibly amplifying interest in digital assets, especially among investors seeking diversification and innovation in their portfolios.”

 Stablecoins